"The Audi A3 Sportback is a fantastic family hatch that exudes quality and doesn’t cost the earth to run."

 The Audi A3 Sportback is a five-door version of the A3 hatchback.
 There's a bit more to it than that, however, as the Sportback is longer than the three-door, which helps free up a lot more rear legroom and a tiny bit more boot space.
 It's designed to rival the BMW 1 Series, the new Mercedes A-Class and the Volvo V40, and it actually trumps all of them for practicality.
-On top of that, it has the best interior in this class, featuring impeccable build quality and a very stylish design.
+On top of that, it has a better interior than its rivals, featuring impeccable build quality and a very stylish design.
 From behind the wheel it's grown-up, comfortable and relaxing.
-Simply put, the Audi A3 Sportback is one of the best all-round models on sale.
+Simply put, the Audi A3 Sportback is one of the best all-round cars in its class.

 The standard three-door A3 can feel a little bit firm when you’re travelling over bumpy roads, but the Sportback feels far more supple.
 That could be down to the longer wheelbase, which helps to flatten out bumps.
 Be careful which suspension you choose, however, because it can make the car more uncomfortable.
 For the sportiest but least comfortable set-up, go for S-line suspension, and for the most comfortable just keep the standard springs.
 The A3 Sportback's cabin is fantastic, with amazing build quality, comfortable seats and loads of room to stretch out.